The Emergency Department at UPMC Kane provides emergency medicine services to patients 24 hours a day, seven days a week.

 When you arrive at the Emergency Department you will be seen by the emergency room nurse, who will perform a brief triage assessment of your complaint, medical history, vital signs, and allergies.
 If your condition is serious, you will receive care immediately upon presentation.

-A physician will then take a detailed history and perform a physical examination to evaluate your condition.
+A provider will then take a detailed history and perform a physical examination to evaluate your condition.
 It may be necessary to organize blood tests, x-rays, or other tests.

 Following the clinical and laboratory evaluation, a management plan will be discussed with you.